Sangramsingkayte/Hands-on-RAG-using-Llamaindex/README.md

 # Hands-On AI: RAG using LlamaIndex
-This is the repository for the LinkedIn Learning course Hands-On AI: RAG using LlamaIndex.
-The full course is available from [LinkedIn Learning][lil-course-url].
+This is the repository for the Hands-On AI: RAG using LlamaIndex.

 ![lil-thumbnail-url]